Skip to content

 This review covers

-• How Combin is positioned and what the desktop tool actually covers
+• How Combin is positioned and the core operating model

-• How installation, search setup, and action workflows appear to work
+• How onboarding, targeting, and execution appear to work

 • Strengths, tradeoffs, and things buyers should verify before committing